-For questions regarding student grading, promotion, or retention, contact your school or the appropriate Administrative Offices.
+For further questions regarding student grading, promotion, or retention, contact your school or the PK-12 Office, 587-0049.

 PRE-KINDERGARTEN

 A conference skills checklist is used to indicate progress made by pre-kindergarten students.
 The Pre-Kindergarten checklist is based on state and national standards and is used to measure progress and mastery of Oklahoma Academic Standards.